wang9hu/cheatsheets-and-misc/myJavascriptNote.md

   - **super**: used in the constructor body of a derived class (with extends), or as a "property lookup" (`super.prop` and `super[expr]`)

     - when used as a "function call" in child class constructor:
-      - calls the parent class's constructor
+      - calls the parent class's constructor while `this` refers to child instance
       - binds the parent class's public fields
       - the child class's constructor can further access and modify `this`
       - must be called before the `this` keyword is used, and before the constructor returns.